 To this outrageous and unanimously overlooked truth, an anonymous saying appends: Wise people learn from other people’s errors [2a]; intelligent people learn from their own; fools never learn.

 Are we all such hopeless fools?
-With so many great minds and intelligent people around, is humanity so stupid as a species?
-Can’t we learn a little wisdom from the experience of the past generations?
+With so many great minds and intelligent people around, is humanity as stupid as a species without inter-generational memory?
+Can’t we learn a some reliable wisdom from the experience of the past generations?
 Why?*

-We do not learn from History because we are educated from dreams and theories of how the world should be, instead of what was experienced by the actual people of the past; our schooling is abstract, utopian and irrelevant, full of artificial century yardsticks and pompous dates of battles and opportunistic monumental events with no connection with our person-size life, understanding and concerns.
+We do not learn from History because we are educated from utopias and theories of how the world should be, instead of what was experienced by the actual people of the past; our schooling is abstract, ideology-biased and irrelevant, full of artificial century yardsticks and pompous dates of battles and opportunistic monumental events high-level explanations with no connection with our person-size life, understanding and concerns.

-Worse, theorists and ideologists presented History as a necessary progress of a collective (and inexistent) colossus called "Humanity", a grand, abstract, given process in which we, individuals, play no role, except serving.
+Unfortunately, theorists and ideologists presented History as a necessary progress of ideas or of a collective (and inexistent) colossus called "Humanity", grand, abstract, given processes in which we, individuals, play no role, except serving.
 In such history, everything did and will happen, be it with or without us.
-As good as God given fate.
+Le locus of control (the place where important things are decided and controlled) is not in us, but somewhere else where we have no access.
+Laws of Matter as good as God given fate.
 We, as we were schooled, are not the authors of History and therefore we are not responsible, we are powerless.
-That "History" is not made by people, only witnessed, at best executed by them.
+"History" is not made by people, only witnessed, at best executed by them.

-In the twentieth Century class-rooms of History, the human face was missing.
-We missed a way to feel that we could have been them, the ancient, individual people and groups like us... so that we - persons, communities and nations - would try to do better this time.
+In the twentieth Century class-rooms of History, the human face and the credible narrative of the witnesses were missing.
+We missed a way to feel that we could have been them, the ancient, individual people and groups like us... so that we - persons, communities and nations - would try to do better this time when it is our turn.

 Were we to draw wisdom from the past of humanity, we would be, each of us and all together, more seasoned than Methuselah.
 Therefore I am puzzled by the apparent elimination from the history books of that wise and compelling narration of concrete human experience patterns which constitutes practical wisdom.
 As for the equally emancipating wide picture allowing the common individual to understand how relative are in fact some of the things taken today for granted and eternal, how we can change them, that scope is equally absent.

-Besides the facts and dates on record, where is the way people lived and tackled the events and the seasons of change?
+Beyond the facts and dates on record and the abstract interpretations, where is the way people lived and tackled the concrete events and the seasons of change?
 Where is the way they understood and survived the typical and critical situations of human life?

-What did actual people do to cope with those circumstances, dangers and opportunities so characteristical and so many times repeated?
+What did actual people do to cope with those circumstances, dangers and opportunities so characteristic and so many times repeated?
 What influence were they able to have on their condition and their future?
 What did they, the persons, do when they met violence, revolutions, invasion, poverty, famine, terror, the unexpected newness, the rise of new civilisations and states?
-What choices did they have when surprised by sudden wealth or discovery?
-Or, on the contrary when hit by betrayal, rejection, prejudice, decay, insecurity?
-What choices were found and experienced by men and women and children when meeting the long list of "historic" events and critical situations?
+What choices did they have when surprised by sudden wealth or discovery or aggression?
+Or when hit by betrayal, rejection, prejudice, decay, insecurity?
+What choices were found and experienced by men and women and children - or by their leaders - when meeting the long list of "historic" events and critical situations?

 Are the narrations of all that lost?
-Are they valueless because of not being supported by hard data fit to present-day dogma?
+Are they valueless because of not being supported by hard data fit to present-day Method?

 The facts of life learned in bygone days, the ways of the world, the beliefs, the views of the World already held by those precursors, the narrations of why and how errors and successes came to be, do not get to us.
 This, in spite of them having been known, rehearsed and tested in real life, generation after generation.
 The savoir-faire, the savoir-vivre, the life-saving ideas and skills of the key situations and deeds - all those precious and meaningful patterns and insights that made lives and cost lives in other times do not seem worth to recall.
 The ideas of prey already proven deadly or ruinous in fallen civilisations are forgotten, ready to reappear as new.
+The same stupid decisions, deeds and discourses occur again, as if we were hit by amnesia.
+Where are these costly experiences vanishing?
 No branch of science owns them.

 Wisdom extracted from the past at such a low "everyday" level is not considered a worthy part of the Historical Record.
-Is somone preserving that fount?
-In fact, who cares to even define luxuries like "wisdom"- that which proved wise in the past for individuals, for nations - or at least for whatever the authors believe to be good life and "Progress"?
+Is someone preserving that fount?
+In fact, who cares to even define luxuries like "wisdom" - that which proved wise in the past for individuals, for nations - or at least for whatever the authors believe to be good life and "Progress"?

 The way bygone individuals carved their path into their times seems of no concern for the publicly known writers of history.
 I am at pains to find old narratives and reflection of this kind.
 We did not learn what I would call life histories - typical and exceptional - in our school years.
 Biographical time and narration seems too subjective and partial, of no interest for the scholars of historical time; as if they, the scholars, were amici humani generi (friends of humanity "in general") but indifferent to the living human individuals, probably too biased in the old testimonies.
 Should we count on the television series and the big-budget films to become wiser?
 Is this an entertainment-task to be relegated to popular literature?

-I believe that opposed to this attitude we could draw hints of former experience meaningful for our life now, by means of dramatic, concrete accounts, faithful to the spirit of what actually happened but presented in compelling forms of common sense.
-Not as dates and "data".
-Rather as means to imagine and make sense of the past.
-To understand and to follow example, we need to see and hear and feel; moreover we need to identify with those ancestors, to imagine ourselves in their stead, to relate and to understand in the way Gianbattista Vico proposes in the Eighteens Century [2b].
+I believe that opposed to this attitude that History is the way we look at the past.
+Even more, I think that history is the way we look at the past.
+It is legitimate to draw from former experience hints meaningful for our life now, by means of dramatic, concrete accounts, faithful to the spirit of what actually happened but presented in compelling forms of present-day common sense.
+Not dry smoked as dates and "data".
+Rather as mind-size means to imagine and make sense of the past.
+To understand and to interpret example, we need to see and hear and feel; moreover we need to identify with those ancestors, to imagine ourselves in their stead, to relate and to understand them in the way Gianbattista Vico proposed already in the Eighteens Century [2b].
 I do not deny that critical commentary added would help.

 Is being vivid and formative incompatible with serious history?
 Are people unable to conceive properly by imagination things done by other people?
 Must history be a dried-out grave?